jbenning97/MernApp/README.md

 # MernApp

-Simple Ticket Application that uses the MERN stack - Mongo, Express, React, Node
+Simple Ticket Application that uses the MERN stack - Mongo, Express, React, Node based on the book Pro MERN Stack by Vasan Subramanian

 ### Preview